rocketbot-cl/Outlook365/README.md

 # Outlook
-Module to read, send, create folder and move email, for Outlook
+Module to read, send, create folder and move email, for Outlook (Office 365)

 **In the example robot you must change the URL and credentials for yours.